-Additional Essay Information
+Essay Information

-For every day--including Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, and Sunday--a paper is late, I will reduce the paper's final score by ten points.
+For every day-not just every class meeting-an essay is late, I will reduce the essay's final score by 10 points.
 Please note that late submissions will be graded after all punctually submitted compositions, at my earliest convenience.
-Students are not under any circumstances to submit any of their original writing that has been submitted in another class (even if the paper was submitted in one of my classes previously), posted on the Internet, or published in any form.
+Students are not under any circumstances to submit any of their original writing that has been submitted in another class (even if the essay was submitted in one of my classes previously), posted on the Internet, or published in any form.
 Such submissions will earn a grade of zero.